 In the story mode of Mortal Kombat vs. DC Universe, when Liu Kang first meets Flash, he thinks that he is Shang Tsung in disguise (he had been magically forced to switch places with Scorpion for some reason), but he decides otherwise after defeating him, saying that "if this was Shang Tsung, he would have changed back by now."

 Immortal Souls plays this straight with its werewolves changing back into (naked) humans when killed.
 Though oddly it only happens to members of a werewolf gang and not werewolves found elsewhere.

 Hyperdimension Neptunia does this in a strange way - if any of the CPUs on your team (Neptune, Black Heart, White Heart, or Green Heart) lose all their HP in battle, they revert to their normal form just before collapsing.
 When fought as bosses, however, they simply disappear like any other enemy.

-Sev Trek: Puss in Boots (an Australian CGI spoof of Star Trek: The Next Generation).
+Sev Trek: Pus in Boots (an Australian CGI spoof of Star Trek: The Next Generation).
 The crew find themselves confronted with two Captain Pinchhards, one of them a shapeshifting alien.
 The crew wonder how they can Spot the Imposter.
 Lieutenant Barf responds, "Simple, we kill them both.
 The alien will revert to its natural form once dead."
-Needless to say the others tell him to think up another plan.
+Needless to say the captains tell him to think up another plan.